 The big winner under the 2017 Trump tax plan were “C” Corporations.
-Prior to the 2017 Trump tax plan, using a “C” Corporation for a small business was considered tax inefficient because of the 35% maximum corporate tax rate.
+Prior to the 2017 Trump tax plan, using a “C” Corporation for a small business was tax inefficient because of the 35% maximum corporate tax rate.

 When it comes to using retirement funds to invest in a business involving the retirement account holder or any of his or her lineal descendants (“disqualified persons”) there is generally only one legal way to do it and it involves the purchase of “C” Corporation stock (qualifying employer securities) by a 401(k) Qualified Retirement Plan.
 The structure is known as a “Rollover Business Start-up” or “ROBS.”

-The Internal Revenue Code explicitly permits the purchase of corporate stock by a 401(k) Qualified Plan.
+The Internal Revenue Code permits the purchase of corporate stock by a 401(k) Qualified Plan.
 Nevertheless, the ROBS structure remains somewhat controversial.
 Although the Internal Revenue Service (IRS) has repeatedly confirmed its legality, it continues to be on the radar of the IRS and Department of Labor (DOL) due to a lack of compliance in some cases.

-The ROBS arrangement typically involves rolling over a pre-tax IRA or 401(k) Plan account into a newly established 401(k) Plan, which is sponsored by a “C” Corporation and then investing the rollover funds in the stock of the “C” Corporation.
+The ROBS arrangement typically involves rolling over a pre-tax IRA or 401(k) Plan account into a newly established 401(k) Plan.
+The 401(k) Plan is sponsored by a “C” Corporation.
+You then rollover funds in the stock of the “C” Corporation.

 The primary downside of the ROBS structure is the use of a “C” Corporation as the business entity.
 A corporation (sometimes referred to as a “C” corporation) is an independent legal entity owned by shareholders.
 This means that the corporation itself, not the shareholders that own it, is held legally liable for the actions and debts the business incurs.

-However, the reduction in the corporate tax rate from 35% to 21% is expected to make “C” Corporations a more attractive form of doing business from a tax standpoint than before and, thus, should make the ROBS solution a far more appealing option for people looking to use retirement funds to buy a business.
+However, the reduction in the corporate tax rate from 35% to 21% is expected to make “C” Corporations a more attractive form of doing business from a tax standpoint.
+As a result, it should make the ROBS solution a far more appealing option for people looking to use retirement funds to buy a business.